Hi there! My name is Deirdre Smith, ADHD Coach, Professional Organizer and owner of Happy Place Organizing.

 Many of my clients also had ADHD and I was thrilled to be able to help them and make their lives easier.
 But it was in the discussions about how ADHD impacted them that I felt most alive.
 It's in the discovery of and understanding of your brain where all the real change is made.
 That's the good stuff.

 Becoming an ADHD Coach was calling to me, and I finally dove into learning when the pandemic first started.
-I joined ADDCA (ADD Coach Academy) and worked my way through the Basic Coach Training, Family Coaching Program and I'm currently enrolled in the Advanced Coach Training Program (anticipated completion in May 2022).
+I joined ADDCA (ADD Coach Academy) and worked my way through the Basic Coach Training, Family Coaching Program and the Advanced Coach Training Program.
+As a life-long learner, I stay current with the ADHD science through webinars, workshops and attending the annual ADHD Conference.
+Additionally, I'm certified through ADDCA as an AACC (ADDCA Certified Associate Coach).

 Now I'm an ADHD Coach and it's all about the good stuff!

-When not talking someone's ears off about ADHD, I'm spending time with my husband and 2 sons (well, 1 son is at college, so not so much time with him) and our 2 cats.
-I love to travel and have a slight obsession with crocheting.
+When not coaching or learning more about ADHD, I'm spending time with my husband and 2 sons (when they're home from college) and our 2 cats.
+I love to travel, go to PSU football games, stand-up comedy and shows, and I'm obsessed with crocheting.

 At the age of 40, I was diagnosed with ADHD - Inattentive Type and I was so relieved.
 There was finally an explanation for all the things that I thought were wrong with me.
 I was trying to live a life not suited to my brain's wiring.